With this bank holiday being so beautifully warm, we thought we would share with you some top tips to keep your working dogs cool.

 Just like humans, dogs can suffer from heatstroke and dehydration too.
 Keep an eye out for the following indicators and if in doubt seek veterinary advice.

-Below is an extensive link of symptoms as outlined by vet authored and approved Pet MD.
+Below is an extensive link of symptoms as outlined by the vet authored and approved Pet MD.

 - Increased body temperature – above 103° F (39° C)

 - Reddened gums and moist tissues of the body

 - Production of only small amounts of urine or no urine

 - Stoppage of the heart and breathing (cardiopulmonary arrest)